 Third, if you’re looking to invest, there are lower-cost options with better return potential than building up an insurance policy’s cash value.
 For instance, you could fund a 401(k), with its initial tax deduction, tax-deferred growth and possible matching employer contribution.

 What about that income-tax-free legacy for your heirs?
 If that’s your goal, you could fund a Roth 401(k) or Roth IRA.
-The bottom line: Instead of paying the large premiums on cash-value life insurance, most folks would likely get better returns by buying low-cost term insurance and investing the money they save.
+The bottom line: Instead of paying the large premiums on cash-value life insurance, most folks would likely get better returns by buying low-cost term insurance, which can provide a heap of coverage for a relatively low annual premium, and then investing the money they save.